TaitoUnited/full-stack-template/README.md

     $ taito stop

 Write `taito o` and press TAB to get the list of most important commands for operating your project.
-Run `taito --help` to get detailed instructions for all commands.
+Run `taito COMMAND -h` to search for a command (e.g `taito log -h` and `taito clean -h`).
+Run `taito -h` to get detailed instructions for all commands.

 For troubleshooting run `taito --trouble`.
 See PROJECT.md for project specific conventions and documentation.

 > Basic authentication is enabled on all environments by default to keep unfinished work hidden from the public.
 The username is '#username' and the password is '#password'.
 You can turn basic authentication off by modifying the `scripts/helm-prod.yaml` and `scripts/helm.yaml` files.